For WEATHER related updates regarding delays

 of the Roeland Park Community Center, is a cooperative venture between

 the City of Roeland Park and JCPRD.
-JCPRD manages and operates the facility
+JCPRD manages and operates the

 The RPAC offers programs and activities such as Learn to Swim programs

 for patrons ages six months through adult, youth diving classes, lifeguard

 training and water exercise programs for our 50 Plus patrons.
 The

 facility is also used to train our Kansas City Blazers, the Stingrays

 summer youth league swim team and the Kansas City Water Polo Team.

 For more information on these classes and more, please visit our Activities

 - May) Indoor Open Swim and Lap Hours